matsim-org/pt2matsim/README.md

 432 would get the id "64587.link:432".
 Using the same connection string for all parts of the package allows to infer the parent stop id based on the given stop facility id.

 Since it is now known which link candidates and thus child stop facility each transit route uses, route profiles (stop sequences) for all transit routes can be created.

 #### Cleaning schedule and network
 Pseudo routing is finished after the previous steps.
 However, some artifacts remain in the schedule and the network.
 By default, stop facilities that are not used by any transit route are removed (_removeNotUsedStopFacilities_).
-The length of artificial links is reset to the Euclidian distance.
-During pseudo routing, the freespeed of artificial links has been set very low and has to be increased again.
-It is set according to the schedule: For all transit routes the minimal necessary freespeed to ensure they are on schedule is calculated.
+The freespeed of artificial links is set according to the schedule: For all transit routes the minimal necessary freespeed to ensure they are on schedule is calculated.
 The highest minimal freespeed of all transit routes of a link is used as the link's freespeed.
 This process can be done for other link transport modes as well (defined in _scheduleFreespeedModes_).
 It is recommended to do this for rail.

 The transport mode of each transit route is assigned to its used links.
 Links that are not used by a transit route are removed.
 This can clean up and simplify rail networks.
 Links which have a mode defined in _modesToKeepOnCleanup_ are kept